yubrajbhandari923/EaseMed/README.md

 ## Features
-Following are the features of Frida
+Following are the features of EaseMed
 * Online doctor consultant
 * Alerts the user about their health.
 * Mental health chatbot